 - 3 cloves garlic minced

-- 1 tablespoons finely chopped fresh sage plus extra for garnish
+- 1 tablespoon finely chopped fresh sage plus extra for garnish

 - 1 ½ cups Arborio rice